13 Feb Are we psychologically and mentally prepared to cope with the COVID-19?

-Apart from wearing a mask in crowded places, washing your hands or using hand sanitiser, what can we do to stay healthy and calm, especially in the midst of a coronavirus outbreak?
+Apart from wearing a mask in crowded places, washing your hands or using hand sanitiser, what can we do to stay healthy and calm?
+Especially so in the midst of a coronavirus outbreak?

 SUPPLEMENT, SLEEP WELL AND MAINTAIN GOOD HYGIENE

-Clinical Dietitian Joyce with 10 years of working experience provides nutrition counselling to clients with chronic health issues such as diabetes, heart disease as well as conduct talks on healthy eating.
+Clinical Dietitian Joyce with 10 years of working experience in the healthcare line.
+She provides nutrition counselling to clients with chronic health issues such as diabetes, heart disease as well as conduct talks on healthy eating.

 The best supplements should do is to supplement the diet.
 If your lifestyle or priorities make it hard for you to get all the nutrition you need through foods, supplementation may help.
-Taking vitamin C, vitamin D and zinc can also help to decrease the risk of catching viruses, or decrease the severity of it if you do.
+Taking vitamin C, vitamin D and zinc can also help to decrease the risk of catching viruses.
+It can significantly decrease the severity of it if you do.

 Ensure you get enough sleep as it critical for the healing rejuvenation of your body.
 If the body is in a constant state of stress it can inhibit some of the immune functions.

 Viruses tend to affect people who are weaker.
 If you are fit and training, your body is stronger and better able to fight a virus.